cose-wg/HPKE/draft-ietf-cose-hpke.md

 - Layer 1 (corresponding to a recipient structure) contains parameters needed for HPKE to generate a shared secret used to encrypt the CEK.
 This layer conveys the encrypted CEK in the encCEK structure.
-The protected header MUST contain the algorithm information and the unprotected header MUST contain the HPKE sender information structure.
+The protected header MUST contain the algorithm information and the unprotected header MUST contain the HPKE sender information structure and the key id (kid) of the static recipient public key.

 This two-layer structure is used to encrypt content that can also be shared with multiple parties at the expense of a single additional encryption operation.